piersbow/MMM-CalendarExtTimeline/README.md

 # MMM-CalendarExtTimeline
 Display current timeline schedules.
 This is a plugin module for `MMM-CalendarExt`and `MMM-CalendarExt2`

+I have added the ability to merge all your calanders into one bar

 ## Screenshot ##
 ![screenshot](https://raw.githubusercontent.com/eouia/MMM-CalendarExtTimeline/master/timeline_static.jpg)

+can now become

 ## Installation ##
 **`MMM-CalendarExt` should be installed together for using this module.**